enyojs/enyo-docs/building-apps/managing-data/managing-data.md

 Finally, Enyo provides APIs on `enyo.Model` and `enyo.Collection` that let you easily fetch data from (and persist data to) back-end sources such as HTTP-based Ajax and Jsonp endpoints.
-You may also customize these APIs to accommodate other data sources, such as third-party libraries or SDKs, by sub-classing and registering new [enyo.Source](../../api.html#enyo.Source) objects.
+You may also customize these APIs to accommodate other data sources, such as third-party libraries or SDKs, by subclassing and registering new [enyo.Source](../../api.html#enyo.Source) objects.

 ## Observers, Bindings, and Computed Properties